Russian value retailers surf inflationary wave

 Russian Fix Price, with a 93% market share, is one well positioned variety value retailer.
 It has built its network through successive economic crises, finding opportunity in a challenging economy.

 Fix Price targets the bulk of Russian shoppers: those who have a monthly income of less than 40,000 rubles.
 Yet thanks to a shift in buying habits toward price awareness it is also enticing shoppers with higher incomes.
-Fix Price aims to create a “treasure hunt” experience for all price-conscious shoppers, regardless of their income, via value and new variety.
+Fix Price aims to attract all price-conscious shoppers, regardless of their income, via value and new variety.

 The golden ratio